WayToRussia.Net Guide to Russia

 The price of a Russian visa can also vary depending on which country you are applying in.
 For example, if an American citizen applies for a business visa in Finland, it may cost more than $200, however, in Romania it will cost $80.
 So, if you are planning to get your visa somewhere in Europe it is worth calling a few Russian consulates to search for the best bargain.

-Here's a breakdown of visa application fees by country (valid as of August 2004):
+Here's a breakdown of visa application fees by country:

 Visa Prices in the Russian consulate in USA for USA citizens: